tornupnegatives/GlitchBot/README.md

 ## Dependencies

-GlitchBot is a Python script that uses [glitch_this](https://github.com/TotallyNotChase/glitch-this) to perform databending operations.
-Please ensure that you have glitch_this and its dependencies installed before running GlitchBot.
+GlitchBot is a Python script powered by [discordpy](https://discordpy.readthedocs.io/en/latest/).
+It uses [glitch_this](https://github.com/TotallyNotChase/glitch-this) to perform databending operations.
+Please ensure that you discordpy, glitch_this, and all of their respective dependencies installed on your system before running GlitchBot.

 ## Usage

 ```python